backdrop-contrib/fileusage_fixer/README.md

 There are multiple reasons for that, the most common is upgrading from Drupal 7, which didn't handle files the way Backdrop CMS does (managed, with usage records).
-Usage count of files and images only used *inline*, for example inserted into a WYSIWYG editor in D7, aren't handled yet when upgrading, so these files end up in this odd state.
+Usage counts of files and images only used *inline*, for example inserted into a WYSIWYG editor in D7, aren't handled yet when upgrading, so these files end up in this odd state.